abbreviatedman/go-fork-yourself/README.md

 # Go Fork Yourself

+### How to copy a local repo and make a new GitHub repo from it.

 * Copy the local repo.
 Note that you should probably rename the directory while copying it, and that you should be moving it from wherever it was into the correct term/week directory!

     ```bash